 In this article, we will give practical examples of firewall rules usage in Keenetic.

-The theory and detailed description of the firewall in the Keenetic can be found in the article How is the firewall working?.
+Some theoretical information and detailed descriptions of the firewall in Keenetic routers can be found in the article 'How does a firewall work?'.

 NOTE: Important!
-The firewall will not control this existing session when a session is already installed, and then a firewall rule concerning traffic in that session is created.
+The firewall will not control an existing session when a session is already installed, and then a firewall rule concerning traffic in that session is created.
 The rule will take effect after the current session is broken — forced or after the session's lifetime has expired.

 Let's take a look at the following examples:

-We will configure the firewall rules via Keenetic web interface.
+We will configure firewall rules via the Keenetic web interface.
 You can do this on the Firewall page.

 Then we will create a Deny rule where we define the source IP address as a subnet (192.168.1.0 with a mask of 255.255.255.0) and the TCP protocol type.

 NOTE: Important!
 This rule should be configured from a computer that can access the Internet.
 Otherwise, you will lose access to the Keenetic web interface after creating the rules mentioned above.
-If this happens, manually assign the permitted IP address in the network adapter settings and then connect to the web interface.
+If this happens, manually assign the permitted IP address in the network adapter settings and connect to the web interface.

-In this example, we will block all computers in the local network from accessing the Wikipedia website wikipedia.org.
+This example will block all computers in the local network from accessing the Wikipedia website wikipedia.org.

 NOTE: Important!
 Domain names cannot be used in the firewall settings of Keenetic routers, and only IP addresses can be set.

-So, before configuring the rules, you need to find out the IP address of the website you want to use.
+Before configuring the rules, you need to find out the IP address of the website you want to use.
 One site may have several different IP addresses (it usually refers to large resources such as amazon.com, google.com, facebook.com, etc.).

-For example, in the command line of the operating system we will run the command:
+For example, in the command line of the operating system, we will run the command: